-As discussed in Notes 1 and 19 to the financial statements, the West Chester Area School District has adopted the requirements of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," and GASB Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68."
-These statements modify the accounting for the District's pension.
+As discussed in Note 1 to the financial statements, the District has adopted the requirements of GASB Statement No. 72, "Fair Value Measurement and Application."
+This statement addresses accounting and financial reporting issues related to fair value measurements.
 Our opinion is not modified with respect to this matter.